 Bismuth isn’t something you pick up at the grocery store, but it’s available if you know where to look.
-I ordered mine off Amazon.
+It’s available at Amazon and elsewhere online.
 You can also use non-lead fishing sinkers or non-lead ammunition.
-Fishing weights and ammunition should state they are made of bismuth.
-If you order the element online, I recommend reading user reviews to see if the purity is suitable for crystallization.
+Make sure fishing weights and ammunition state that they are made of bismuth.
+If you order the element online, read user reviews and verify the purity is suitable for crystallization.
 There aren’t a lot of other uses for the pure element, so it’s pretty simple to find what you want.

 The element is not very expensive, plus once you get a sample that works, you can re-melt it again and again until you get exactly the crystal form you want.